madprops/airc/README.md

 [PM2](https://github.com/Unitech/pm2) can be used to manage the bots more easily.

-The following config might be useful:
+The following script might be useful:

 ```js
 const API_KEY = `secretKey`